lukasuz/lukasuz.github.io/_pages/thesis.md

 nav_order: 3
 ---

-We are looking for motivated master students at TU Delft to write their thesis with.
+We are looking for motivated master students at TU Delft to write their thesis with us.
 We are generally interested in topics involving Neural Rendering and Image Synthesis such as:
 <ul>
     <li>3D Representation Learning (e.g. <a href="https://www.matthewtancik.com/nerf">Neural Radiance Fields  (NeRF)</a>)</li>
     <li>Dynamic 3D Representation Learning (e.g. <a href="https://lukas.uzolas.com/Articulated-Point-NeRF/">our work</a>)</li>